 Although it is summer, the chances of rain throughout the month of February are quite high; you can expect to see rain for about 14 days throughout the month.

 There are no Australian public holidays in February, but there are several major events during the month include Sydney's Gay and Lesbian Mardi Gras, the Asian Lunar New Year celebrations, and the Twilight Taronga Summer Concert Series.

-The major Australian event which used to fill almost the whole of February is the Sydney Gay and Lesbian Mardi Gras with its glittering nighttime Mardi Gras parade from Hyde Park through Oxford St to Moore Park.
+One of the major Australian events of the year, which is celebrated for most of February, is the Sydney Gay and Lesbian Mardi Gras.
+The glittering nighttime Mardi Gras parade travels from Hyde Park through Oxford St to Moore Park.

-The Chinese new year usually occurs in February.
-In Sydney there is an annual Chinese New Year Festival.
-Celebrations are held in other major cities with street and lantern parades.
-Dragon boat races are held at Sydney's Darling Harbour and in some other cities.
+You can expect to find many celebrations in other major cities with street and lantern parades.
+Dragon boat races are held at Sydney's Darling Harbour and other Australian cities.

 February 14 is recognized as St. Valentine's Day and is a celebrated day for romance much like it is in the United States.